CMSgov/dpc-static-site/common/docsV2.md

 In DPC v2, Health IT teams can manage credentials for multiple provider organizations at once from within the DPC Sandbox Portal.
 In the production environment, Health IT teams will need to provide Provider NPIs for all healthcare customers onboarding DPC; however, for the purpose of keeping out all sensitive PHI/PII information from the Sandbox Portal, DPC will auto-generate fake provider organizations for you in the sandbox environment.
 You may add as many provider organizations as needed in sandbox for testing purposes.

+Please complete the following steps to add a provider organization:
 1. Select the blue “Add New Provider Org” button in the Sandbox Portal home page.

 2. Click the "Add Provider Organization" button again to generate a new organization.